rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Alter Specific Column of Generated Table./README.md

 ## Examples
 ___

 Setting the width of a table column to the specified value.
-If the data in the cell exceeds the set width, the set width will be ignored. "table-layout:auto" will fill in what is not defined.
-Changing the nth-child value will choose the column.
+If the data in the cell exceeds the set width, the set width will be ignored. `table-layout:auto` will fill in what is not defined.
+Changing the `nth-child()` value will choose the column.

 ```
 .parameters .TableBuilder--table {